CBS-HPC/.github/profile/WRDS.md

 - [STATA](https://wrds-www.wharton.upenn.edu/pages/support/programming-wrds/programming-stata/stata-wrds-cloud/)

 ## WRDS Cloud
-[WRDS Cloud](https://wrds-www.wharton.upenn.edu/pages/support/the-wrds-cloud/) is a HPC service with the possibility to process the data avaliable on WRDS.
+[WRDS Cloud](https://wrds-www.wharton.upenn.edu/pages/support/the-wrds-cloud/) is a HPC service with the possibility to process the data avaliable on WRDS. **WRDS Cloud is only acessable for CBS staff and researchers.**

 ### Available Software
 **The WRDS Cloud provides the following software for your research needs:**